 - Follow Up – After the holiday, follow up with an email campaign designed to plant the seeds for future purchases.

-Create emails that people will actually want to open by:
+Create emails that people will actually want to read by:

 - Providing value – When you send an email, you’re making a request.
 You’re asking the recipient to take the time needed to open, read, and (hopefully) act on your email.
 To make it worth their time, you need to provide something of value.
 If your emails don’t pass the “what’s in it for me” test, then you need to go back to the drawing board.

-- Communicating – Sure, subscribers want exclusive offers, but they also want information.
+- Communicate important holiday information – Sure, subscribers want exclusive offers, but they also want information.
 Use your emails to communicate important information like when the last day is for shipping in time for Christmas, when Black Friday promotions end, or when inventory is running low on popular products

 - Starting small – If you’ve been quiet over email this year, don’t send a big wave of holiday emails all at once!
 It’s better to start small and ramp up your efforts as the holidays approach.
 A good rule of thumb: don’t increase your year-to-date email frequency by more than 3X during the holidays, otherwise your emails will start to look like spam, and can result in unsubscribes.